The Oldest Man-Made Lake in Washington Is Still Going 100+ Years Later

 Advertisement

-The state of Washington is home to the third-deepest lake in the country, 3 orca families in the Pacific Ocean, and a national park that dates back to the end of the 19th century.
-Named for the first U.S. president, it is the 18th largest state and was added to the Union in 1889.
-It attracts over 90 million tourists annually with its national parks, amusement parks, museums, and restaurants.
-Warm weather is the perfect invitation for local recreational activities at Washington’s natural and manmade lakes.
+The state of Washington is home to the third-deepest lake in the country (Lake Chelan), three orca families in the Pacific Ocean, and a national park that dates back to the end of the 19th century (Mount Ranier NP).
+Named for the first U.S. president, Washington is the 18th largest state and was admitted to the Union in 1889.
+More than 90 million tourists visit the state annually to visit its national parks, amusement parks, museums, and restaurants.

-The man-made lakes in Washington date back over 100 years, but do you know the oldest one?
-Dating back to 1911, the oldest man-made lake in Washington is Lake Tapps.
-Discover more about this old reservoir below!
+Washington’s natural and man-made lakes invite residents and visitors alike to recreate on their waters and along the shores year-round.
+There’s much to do, such as fishing, boating, swimming, and hiking.
+There’s also much to learn.
+The man-made lakes in Washington date back more than 100 years, but do you know the oldest one?
+Dating back to 1909, the oldest man-made lake in Washington is Lake Tapps.
+Discover more about this old reservoir below.

 USA, Washington State, Lake Tapps.
 Waterfront homes and boat in lake.

-Most access to Lake Tapps is restricted to the communities along its coastline.
+Most access to Lake Tapps is restricted to the communities along its shoreline.

 Nowadays, this lake is known for its year-round fishing opportunities, enticing anglers with the hope of catching crappies, perch, and muskies.
 The northeast shore has a boat ramp for anyone who wants to journey to the center of the lake with their gear.
 If you decide to take a trip to the North Lake Tapps County Park, your view of Mount Rainier is unlike any other.